Skip to content

 redmine update

 Checks GitHub for the latest release, downloads it with SHA256 checksum verification, and replaces the current binary.
-If installed via Homebrew, delegates to brew upgrade.
+When installed via Homebrew, delegates to brew upgrade.